 However!
 No amount of interesting additions can save a scrolling brawler if the combat is off, and P.O.W. is better off than some at this time, but it still has a few issues.
 To start with the positives, while your character moves at a slightly sluggish speed, the pace of the game is a bit nippier than most because enemies usually don't take seven centuries to die- a lot of them can be dispatched with just one swift jump-kick (which is accompanied by a superb bone-crunching sound).
 If not, a knife to the gut or one machine-gun bullet is enough to get them kissing the dirt.
-It certainly feels more satisfying than other games of the time, and the combat is less sloppy/loose than some efforts (Crime Fighters!) but it also goes a bit too far in the opposite direction- it's a bit too stiff.
+It certainly feels more satisfying than other games of the time, and the combat is less sloppy and loose than some efforts (Crime Fighters!) but it also goes a bit too far in the opposite direction- it's a bit too stiff.
 It can often feel like a struggle to successfully land an attack except the jump-kick (the punch is very short-range, the kick leaves you very open) without getting smacked in the puss yourself.
 There's a few tricks you can learn to make things easier, though, like pummelling enemies just as they get up and learning which enemies run off-screen after attacking, and honestly I'd rather have something quite clunky like this over the likes of Crime Fighters and Burning Fight, where the whole thing's so slippery it might as well be on an ice rink.
 While not a triumph, it feels better than its contemporaries, let's put it like that, and considering the state of the genre at the time, that'll do.

 Even so, you can tell that this came from a time where developers weren't sure what to do with the genre, because there's some really weird design quirks at work.
 Examples include being unable to drop a machine-gun when it's out of ammo (to get your punch, headbutt and back-hand attacks again you have to get knocked to the floor!), enemies taking weapons with them if you kill them too quick (which can really ruin your game plan in certain areas), and enemies often falling off ledges for no reason.
-The enemy AI in particular is all over the place- sometimes it's insanely easy to predict (a fun example is constantly jumping- the enemies will stop dead while you're in the air and only move when you're on the ground, like they're playing What's the Time, Mr. Wolf with you) and other times it's brutal (the running knife soldiers in particular are way faster than you and home in like no-one's business).
+The enemy AI in particular is all over the place- sometimes it's super easy to predict and even exploit to your advantage (a fun example is constantly jumping- the enemies will stop dead while you're in the air and only move when you're on the ground, like they're playing What's the Time, Mr. Wolf with you) and other times it's brutal (the running knife soldiers in particular are way faster than you and home in like no-one's business).
 It's to be expected, really, as the foibles of the genre weren't worked out by anyone at this point in time, least of all SNK...

-The main problem I have is that the feeling of satisfaction you get from punching goons in the face disappears after about five minutes- the rest of the game is dull dull dull.
+The main problem I have is that the feeling of satisfaction you get from punching goons in the face disappears after about five minutes- the rest of the game is dull.
 There's just not enough variety in the most important areas- moves, enemies and even visuals- to keep you interested.
 While there's a few different enemy sprites, there's also a lot of palette swaps, and they all act like the same guy, with only a few- the running knifer, the blink-and-you'll-miss-it motorcyclist, and the hit-and-run grenade guy- being distinct enough to catch your attention.
 It makes each stage feel like a massive slog, fighting the same goons over and over, especially since you'll be using the jump kick over and over again as its your most reliable attack (and the best one to conserve ammo with when you have the gun).
 Even worse, the boss encounters are just large groups of normal enemies, with one exception near the end of the game- there isn't even a big goon, like Abobo or Andore Jr., to impede your progress.
 It just goes to show the strength of the character design in Double Dragon and Final Fight- each enemy type looks and acts distinctly which keeps you interested, whereas in P.O.W. they might as well all be the same dude.
 Speaking of graphics, they're pretty dull too- I know the war theme doesn't lend itself well to vibrant colours as seen in SNK stable-mates Psycho Soldier and Bermuda Triangle, but there's nothing to catch your eye here at all (aside from the somewhat bizarre way characters have their eyes bulge open when hurt), and the amount of palette-swaps doesn't help.